hexojs/site/source/docs/setup.md

 $ npm install
 ```

-After build, here's what the project folder looks like:
+Once initialised, here's what your project folder will look like:

 ``` plain
 .